 We are pleased to announce that we have awarded over £40,000 in Research Capability Funding to support local researchers in developing ideas for patient-based research in primary care.

-Our Research and Evidence Team receives Research Capability Funding from the National Institute for Health Research on an annual basis.
+Our Clinical Effectiveness & Research Team receives Research Capability Funding from the National Institute for Health Research on an annual basis.
 The team is then able to award Research Capability Funding grants to researchers to give them the time to write up their projects to submit for funding.
 If they are successful, the National Institute for Health Research will provide larger grants to carry out the research.

 The four research proposals we have awarded funding to are: